 Sometimes, one huge goal can seem crazy difficult to reach.

 This is why breaking your goal apart into smaller ones can make it seem more achievable.

-For example, if your resolution is to start a successful blog in 2022, your monthly resolutions may look like this:
+For example, if your resolution is to start a successful blog, your monthly resolutions may look like this: